Lubinka2018/project-management-van-ruwe-data-naar-data-package-/presentations/README.md

-# This folder contains PDF presentations for the project.
+# This folder contains PDF presentations for the training

 To view a presentation:
 - Click on a file name